NightMirror21/WhitelistByTime/README.md

 This plugin allows you to add players for a certain time or permanently.

-## Features
-- Customization.
-- HEX support.
-- Placeholders (can be turned off).
-- Memorizing players by nickname (case-sensitive or customizable).
-- Storing data in any SQL database.
-- Convenience of specifying the time and checking the remaining duration.

 ## Statistics
 Statistics are obtained through bstats metrics.
 ![BStats](https://bstats.org/signatures/bukkit/WhitelistByTime.svg)